Updated May 15, 2019.

-Chris Bryan, 42, had just finished up his last set of waves around 4 p.m. when a shark grabbed his foot.
+Chris Bryan, 42, had just finished up his last set of waves in cloudy water around 4 p.m. when he jumped off his off-white board and a shark grabbed his foot.

-The estimated 4-foot shark bit and quickly released the South Fork High School math teacher’s left foot.
+The estimated 4-foot shark bit once then released the South Fork High School math teacher’s left foot.

 Good Samaritans jumped to Bryan’s aid and helped him out of the water and alerted authorities.

-Doctors rushed the teacher to surgery and used so many stitches to close the wound, they ran out of suture material and had to send for more.
+Doctors rushed the teacher to surgery and used around 140 stitches to close the wound.

-The incident hasn’t affected Bryan’s outlook, and he plans to hit the waves again.
+The incident hasn’t affected Bryan’s outlook, and when physical therapy ends, he plans on hitting the waves again.

-“It’s going to leave a good scar,” he said, adding that it will be a good story to tell his students.
+“I’m ready to get back in the water,” he said, adding that it will be a good story to tell his students.